West Point Police Department

 The newly formed Police Department initiated its operational development through community oriented policing.
 The Chief of Police initiated a walking beat on Main Street, where the majority of the town's businesses are located.
 The program known as "Park, Walk, and Talk", which entailed officers parking their patrol vehicles and walking Main Street the major commercial district, entering businesses to check on daily activities, and form a relationship with owners and citizens alike.
 The relationship with business owners assisted the department in reducing criminal activities, by obtaining information of any illegal activities that could be dissolved prior to it becoming a major problem

 In 1999 the West Point School system met with the Chief of Police to discuss the ongoing problems nationwide with school violence.
 The department obtained a grant for a school resource officer who would work in the schools on a full time basis to form bonds with the youth of our community.
 The school resource officer interacts with the students, staff, and parents on a daily basis continuing the community police philosophy adopted by the West Point Police Department.
-Some programs implemented by the School Resource Officers are the D.A.R.E. program, The Buckle Up Challenge, The Prom Promise, and Fatal Vision Consequences Program.
+Some programs implemented by the School Resource Officers is the YADAPP (Youth Alcohol and Drug Abuse Prevention Project, The Buckle Up Challenge and The Prom Promise.

 The department utilized local news media to deliver the department's mission statement "Dedication to Public Safety".
 The department understood that survival could not be achieved without full community support.